NCSickels/chadv1.0/README.md

 ### Key Features

 - **Interactive Command Line Interface:** Custom interactive user interface that allows you to start/stop the packet capture, set target attributes (IP address, port, etc.), and view live packet details.
-- **Packet Capture:** Utilizes the PyShark library to capture packets from the network interface and display them in real-time.
+- **Live Packet Capture:** Utilizes the PyShark library to capture packets from the network interface and display them in real-time.
 - **Logging:** Custom colored wrapper of the Python Logging library with user-defined message types for sent/received traffic and sent active defense responses.
 Logs packet details to a file for later analysis.
 - **Active Defense Responses:** Automated responses to detected attacks, pulled from found crashes or hangs from AFLnet fuzz testing.